Rust Project Organization

 Cargo Project Layout covers in detail the package structure.
 The Test Organization chapter covers the how tests are organized.

-It is recommened that you read these first.
 I’ll cover only few important rules and quirks to consider as they will govern your project struture:

 Rule 1: Only one library crate per package